kids-first/kf-users-api/README.md

 ```

 - Run `npm run migrate up`, it will apply your last changes.

-- Need to rollback ?
-Run `npm run migrate down`, it will rollback your last changes based on what you defined inside `-- Down Migration`.
+- You need to rollback?
+Run `npm run migrate down`, it will roll back your last changes based on what you defined inside `-- Down Migration`.

-- To rollback more than 1 migration, run `npm run migrate down {N}` where N is the number of migrations to rollback.
+- To rollback more than 1 migration, run `npm run migrate down {N}` where `N` is the number of migrations to rollback.